gohumble/terraform-provider-xenorchestra/docs/data-sources/vms.md

 ## Argument Reference

 * pool_id - (Required) The ID of the pool the vms belong to.
-* host - (Optional) The Id of the host (container) the vms belong to.
+* host - (Optional) The ID of the host (container) the vms belong to.
 * power_state - (Optional) The power state of the vms ("Running" / "Halted")

 ## Attributes Reference

-* id - The Id of the pool the storage repository exists on.
+* id - The CRC-32 checksum based on arguments passed to this data source.
-* pool_id - The Id of the pool the storage repository exists on.
+* pool_id - The ID of the pool the storage repository exists on.
 * vms - A list of information for all vms found in this pool.
     * vms.id - The uuid for this vm.
     * vms.name_label - The name label for this vm.